 HRPP Operations Manual, Part 5 - IRB Jurisdiction, Cooperative Research, and Reliance Agreements

-- IRB review and approval for the conduct of the human subjects research at U-M and at other participating institutions.
+- IRB review, approval, and ongoing oversight for the conduct of the human research at U-M and at other participating institutions.

 - Establishing the required IRB Authorization Agreements (IAAs, also known as reliance agreements) between institutions and/or individuals engaged in the project.
 These legal documents identify the reviewing IRB (i.e., the sIRB) and the relying sites (i.e., those ceding oversight to the sIRB) and outline the oversight roles and responsibilities of each.